-- S Failure to gain weight
+- G3 Failure to gain weight

-- OB Detached and unresponsive behavior
+- C3 Detached and unresponsive behavior

-- © Difficulty being comforted when upset
+- C3 Difficulty being comforted when upset

-- cs Defiant behaviors
+- 3 Defiant behaviors

-- Inhibition or hesitancy in social interactions
+- 3 Inhibition or hesitancy in social interactions

-- Inappropriate familiarity or closeness with strangers
+- 3 Inappropriate familiarity or closeness with strangers

 - Sometimes exhibits self-injurious behaviors

 Most children with RAD have had disruption or interruption in early relationships.
 Many have been physically and/or emotionally abused or neglected.
 Some have experienced the traumatic loss of a parent or caregiver.
 Often, children have spent time in an institutional setting (i.e. hospital, residential care, or orphanage) and received inadequate care.
 Treatment requires parents/caregivers focus on creating and strengthening relationships with children that have RAD.